-Comments, shares, likes, and dislikes provides marketers with a lot of valuable qualitative data.
+Comments, shares, likes, and dislikes provide marketers with a lot of valuable qualitative data.

 7. Impressions Click-Through Rate

-A low click-through rate but high engagement could mean that the video has a small yet specific audience that is enamored by the content.
-Go to the Analytics tab in YouTube Studio to examine this metric.
+A low click-through rate but high engagement could mean that the video has a small yet specific audience that is highly engaged with the content.

-Analyzing card click-through rates can also help you uncover the optimal timing, placement, and duration of your cards in future videos.
-You can find your cards’ click-through rates in the Cards Report.
+Analyzing card clicks can also help you uncover the optimal timing, placement, and duration of your cards in future videos.

 Playlists are a great way to organize your videos in a digestible way.
 It helps your viewers easily consume videos about their favorite topics and prompts them to keep watching, which racks up watch time for your channel.